 clothing, footwear, jewellery and watches which meet the personal use rule

 property of any description which meets the repair rule

 property of any description which meets the temporary importation rule

 property where the notional remitted amount is less than £1,000

 ITA 2007, s 809X

-From 6 April 2012, exempt property can be sold in the UK without attracting a tax charge as long as the proceeds are taken back offshore or reinvested in a qualifying UK company within a limited period of time (see below).
-Sales of exempt property in the UK prior to 6 April 2012 did constitute a remittance.
+Exempt property can be sold in the UK without attracting a tax charge as long as the proceeds are taken back offshore or reinvested in a qualifying UK company within a limited period of time (see below).

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.